-WrADHH: Write AeroDyn hub-height files?
+WrADHH: Write AeroDyn Hub-Height Files?
 [T/F]

-This "true" or "false" parameter provides an option to generate time series in the AeroDyn hubheight format.
+This "true" or "false" parameter provides an option to generate time series in the AeroDyn v13 hub-height format; this format is called "uniform wind" in InflowWind.
 These files have an ".hh" extension.